leoprover/Leo-III/USAGE.md

 ```> java -jar leo3.jar```

-When built from source via ‘make’, a directory ‘bin’ should exist.
+When built from source via `make`, a directory `bin` should exist.
 It
-contains the executable and an alias ‘leo3’, which invokes the
+contains the executable and an alias `leo3`, which invokes the
 shell-command above.
 Put the directory into the path.

 ```